HorBro38/media_skip/README.md

 If you've got a copy of [Feniks' circular bars](https://feniksdev.itch.io/circular-bar-for-renpy), you can use the included commented code to swap to that style with ease:

 ![skip_ring](https://github.com/HorBro38/media_skip/blob/main/skip_ring.gif?raw=true)

+## Troubleshooting
+If you get an error of `TypeError: bad operand type for abs(): tuple` it means you are using a version earlier than 8.4 - Please see the instructions above under "Requirements" to resolve.

 ## Acknowledgements
 Many thanks to Feniks for their assistance (https://feniksdev.com).